Join millions of Canadians who have already trusted Loans Canada

 The effect that a missed payment has on your credit score depends on how late the payment is and what your credit score currently is.
 The later the payment, the worse effect it will have on your credit score.
 Further, a higher credit score will take a bigger hit than a lower credit score because the latter has already been impacted by past negative financial activity.

-Late payments less than 30 days may incur late penalty fees, but your credit score shouldn’t suffer.
-As mentioned earlier, credit bureaus are informed of late payments that are 30 days late or more.
-So, if you are only a day or two late on making your credit card bill payment, your credit score will not be affected.
+Credit bureaus are usually informed of late payments that are 30 days late or more.
+So, if you are only a day or two late on making your credit card bill payment, your credit score may not be affected.

 Also mentioned earlier, the longer the payment is overdue, the worse the impact on your credit score.
 That means a 60-day late payment is worse than a 30-day late payment.
 And of course, payments that are 90 days late or more are even worse.

-What Can I Do if I Missed A Payment?
+What Can You Do If You Missed A Payment?

 If you’ve missed a bill payment, time is of the essence to take action to minimize the effect on your credit score and reduce any late fee penalties you may be charged: